Office: M342 EE Building

 Research and Teaching

-Professor Bushnell teaches EE547 Linear Systems Theory and EE233 Circuit Theory.
+Professor Bushnell teaches PMP547 Linear Systems Theory, EE233 Circuit Theory and EE235 Continuous Linear Systems.

 - A. Clark, L. Bushnell, and R. Poovendran, “Joint Leader and Link Weight Selection for Fast Convergence in Multi-Agent Systems,” American Control Conference, (June 2013).